-Bitronics' products are designed for ease of installation and maintenance.
-As with any product of this nature, however, such installation and maintenance can present electrical hazards and should only be performed by properly trained and qualified personnel.
-If the equipment is used in a manner not specified by Bitronics, the protection provided by the equipment may be impaired.
+Bitronics LLC products are designed for ease of installation and maintenance.
+As with any product of this nature, installation and maintenance can present electrical hazards and should be performed only by properly trained and qualified personnel.
+If the equipment is used in a manner not specified by Bitronics LLC, the protection provided by the equipment may be impaired.